 You will be prompted to pay the $15 application fee via Paypal after submitting your application.
 Your application is not considered complete until we receive the application fee.

 If you have applied and were unable to complete the application fee at that time, here is a direct link to the Application Fee.

 During the application process you will be asked to provide a “Statement.”
-This is where you enter a brief Artist Statement, which is a description of your process, materials, and inspirations, etc.
+This is where you enter a brief Artist Statement, which is a description of your process, materials, inspirations, etc.

-Accepted artists will reserve a 6 feet by 2.5 feet table with linens and 1 chair for $85.
+Accepted artists will reserve a 6 feet by 2.5 feet table and 1 chair for $85.
 Artists reserving a table MUST limit their display to the table provided.
 NO additional floor displays are allowed.
 If your display requires anything other than the 6 feet wide by 2.5 feet deep table — for instance, a clothing rack or a separate shelving unit — then you need to apply for a booth.
 There are no exceptions to this policy.
 Please note that due to space limitations, we can only offer electricity to artists reserving a booth space.

+There are a limited number of booth spaces available, making this a more competitive option.
 Accepted artists will reserve a 10 feet wide by 8 feet deep booth space for $125.
 No tables, linens, or chairs are provided with the booth space.
 Your display must fit within the 10 feet by 8 feet booth space.
 There are no exceptions to this policy.
 Electricity is available upon request for artists reserving a booth space.